spatial-data-discovery/ay2021-1/project/CSSTARFISH/README.md

    * Python script: ["Shrimp"-ly Amazing](https://github.com/spatial-data-discovery/ay2021-1/blob/master/project/CSSTARFISH/shrimply_amazing-csstarfish.py)

    * What Does This Script Do?
-      * This script will read the provided CSV file from the data directory and transforms it into a Pandas DataFrame.
+      * This script will read the provided CSV file from the indicated directory and transforms it into a Pandas DataFrame.
       Next, any null values will be dropped and the first row will be removed because it doesn't contain relevant data for this project.

       	  When exploring the Ocean Adapt user interface, I was able to determine the names of the species of shrimp that live in regions surrounding North America.